dfinity/portal/docs/tutorials/deploy_sample_app.md

 ## 1. Install the Internet Computer (IC) SDK

-This tutorial use a [IC SDK](https://github.com/dfinity/sdk), which is the default SDK for creating and managing canister smart contracts.
+This tutorial uses a [IC SDK](https://github.com/dfinity/sdk), which is the default SDK for creating and managing canister smart contracts.
 It is maintained by the DFINITY foundation.

 To install the IC SDK, run: